Live Chat Visual Assist Platform Pricing Documentation Security

 Is helpr GDPR compliant?

 Yes.
 Because screen data is end-to-end encrypted and never readable by our servers, helpr acts as a data processor with minimal data exposure.
-We do not store, index, or process any personal data visible on the visitor's screen.
-Co-browse sessions process no personal data server-side beyond the encrypted ciphertext, connection metadata (IP, timestamp), and session identifiers.
 We support data processing agreements (DPAs) on request.

 Does the visitor need to install anything?

-No. The visitor's browser runs a lightweight JavaScript snippet (the helpr widget) that captures DOM changes.
-There is no browser extension, download, or plugin required.
-The agent also uses a standard web browser — no desktop software needed.
+No. The visitor's browser runs a lightweight JavaScript snippet (the helpr widget).
+No browser extension, download, or plugin required.

 Can agents control the visitor's browser?

 Only with explicit visitor consent.
-When an agent requests remote control, the visitor sees a prompt and must approve before the agent can interact with their page.
-Agents can then click, scroll, and type on the visitor's behalf.
-All remote actions are end-to-end encrypted using the same ECDH + AES-256-GCM channel.
+The visitor sees a prompt and must approve before the agent can interact.
+All remote actions are end-to-end encrypted.
 The visitor can revoke remote control at any time.

 Can we mask or exclude sensitive fields?

-Yes. helpr includes a visual element picker — open your site in config mode, click on any element to exclude, and the CSS selector is saved automatically.
-No code changes required.
-You can also manually enter selectors (e.g. .credit-card-field, #ssn-input) for more precise control.
-Blocked elements are never captured, never encrypted, and never sent — they are excluded at the source before anything leaves the visitor's browser.
+Yes.
+Helpr includes a visual element picker — open your site in config mode, click on any element to exclude, and the CSS selector is saved automatically.
+Blocked elements are never captured, never encrypted, and never sent.

-An attacker who compromises the helpr server would see encrypted WebSocket traffic they cannot decrypt, connection metadata (IPs, timestamps), and session identifiers.
-They would not have access to screen content, DOM data, or anything visible on the visitor's page.
-The encryption keys exist only in the browsers and are never transmitted to the server.
+An attacker would see encrypted WebSocket traffic they cannot decrypt, connection metadata (IPs, timestamps), and session identifiers.
+They would not have access to screen content or DOM data.
+The encryption keys exist only in the browsers.

 Contact our security team for architecture reviews, compliance documentation, or penetration test coordination.